-Get Ahead Get A Hat / Wear A Hat Day
+Get Ahead Get A Hat / Hat Making Masterclasses / Wear A Hat Day

 Supporting Brain Tumour Research

 Do you have a hidden talent for making hats that no one knows about?
 Have you been beavering away in secret, wishing that you had the opportunity to show your skills to the world?
 Well, now you have.
-Wool@J13 is holding a hat exhibition as part of our 2018 show and WE WANT YOU TO GET INVOLVED.
+Get Ahead, Get A Hat is Wool@J13’s Hat Exhibition which will support Brain Tumour Research, as part of our 2018 show and WE WANT YOU TO GET INVOLVED.

 Here are some questions we think you may be asking: